intel/ipu-opi-plugins/network_function/README.md

 Network Function Skeleton Code

-This code attachs to an IPU network interface via a raw socket.
+This code attaches to an IPU network interface via a raw socket.
 All packets received on this interface are relayed unmodified to a second IPU network interface.
 This provides a "transparent pipe" which can be extended to provide true "bump in the wire" network functions.
+This code supports packets up to 64K.

 To compile
 gcc -o nf nf.c